paritosh0707/ai-powered-portfolio-showcase/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+0k1bQdRZOouI9xoQ

+python -m pip install "pymongo[srv]"==3.12

+mongodb+srv://<db_username>:<db_password>@protfolio-backend.eplz0wc.mongodb.net/?retryWrites=true&w=majority&appName=protfolio-backend

+Your current IP address (223.190.86.88) has been added to enable local connectivity.
+Only an IP address you add to your Access List will be able to connect to your project's clusters.
+Add more later in Network Access

+1CmoiUQnS7AWpMs0

+from pymongo.mongo_client import MongoClient from pymongo.server_api import ServerApi

+uri = "mongodb+srv://paritoshsharma0707:<db_password>@protfolio-backend.eplz0wc.mongodb.net/?retryWrites=true&w=majority&appName=protfolio-backend"

+# Create a new client and connect to the server
+client = MongoClient(uri, server_api=ServerApi('1'))

+# Send a ping to confirm a successful connection
+try:
+    client.admin.command('ping')
+    print("Pinged your deployment.
+You successfully connected to MongoDB!") except Exception as e:
+    print(e)